 Azeez Olaniyan, Ph.D., teaches Political Science at Ekiti State University, Ado Ekiti in Nigeria.
 His research interests revolve around issues related to peace and conflict, social movements, ethnic politics, and democracy and governance discourses.
-His articles have appeared in number of local and international outlets.
+His articles have appeared in a number of local and international outlets.

 Olumuyiwa Babatunde Amao is a Doctoral candidate in the Department of Politics, University of Otago, New Zealand.
 His writings have focused on the Foreign Policy of Emerging Middle Powers, Resource Governance Discourses, and Politics of Development and Underdevelopment.
-He has authored articles for respected journals such as the: African Security Review, Peace and Conflict Review, African Studies Quarterly among others.
+He has authored articles for journals including African Security Review, Peace and Conflict Review, and African Studies Quarterly.